microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/driveprotectionunitsbulkadditionjob.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents the properties of a driveProtectionUnitsBulkAdditionJob associated with a [oneDriveForBusinessProtectionPolicy](../resources/onedriveforbusinessprotectionpolicy.md).
-It contains a list of email address, and a list of directoryObjectIds to be added into the the OneDriveForBusiness Protection Policy for backup.
+It contains a list of email address, and a list of directoryObjectIds to be added into the OneDrive Protection Policy for backup.

 Inherits from [protectionUnitsBulkJobBase](../resources/protectionunitsbulkjobbase.md).